F-I-D-O/Manuals/manuals/Linux/Bash Manual.md

 - `${<variable>%%<pattern>}`: remove the longest suffix matching the pattern
 - `${<variable>##<pattern>}`: remove the longest prefix matching the pattern

+## Built-in variables
+There are several built-in variables:

+- `PWD`: the current working directory

 # Executable execution